Obtaining a Spanish NIE Number

 To be appointed as a Director or Shareholder of a Spanish company you will need an NIE number – Número de Identidad de Extranjero.

-We will organise an appointment with the police or tax authorities to lodge the documents – takes around 10 days to obtain
+We will organise an appointment with the police or tax authorities to lodge the documents our fees for the services are as follows:

 - Legalisation/Apostille of documents in country of origin